-In WordPress, all blog posts must have at least one category, even if it’s just the default one, ‘Uncategorized’.
-The category should act like a folder for all the blogs on a topic.
-Tags, which are optional, let you get right down to specifics and describe the actual content, or keywords, in your post.
+In WordPress, all blog posts must have at least one category, even if it’s just the default one, “uncategorized.”
+The category is like a folder for all the blogs on a topic.

-For example, if we write a fashion blog about tennis shoes, we can give it a category of ‘Fall 2017′ to group it with similar posts.
+For example, if we write a fashion blog about tennis shoes, we can assign a “Fall 2017” category to group it with similar posts.
 Then, we could use specific tags relating to the content — “sneakers,” “Converse,” and “hi-tops” — to make it clear what the content of the post is.

 Social media sharing